Disaster Assistance

 Document by room, and don't skip the obvious items

 It's easy to focus on big-ticket items and forget the smaller, everyday things that add up — kitchenware, clothing, tools.
 Working through your home room by room, the same way you'd have walked through it before the disaster, tends to produce a far more complete list than trying to remember everything at once.
+If you've already lost the item itself, our guide on photo limits on the Free plan is worth checking if you're documenting a large loss.

 Build it online, free, aligned with FEMA guidance